William Shippen Jr.: American Revolution

 During the American Revolutionary War, Shippen served as Chief Physician & Director General of the Hospital of the Continental Army in New Jersey (1776) and as Director General of the Hospitals West of the Hudson River (October 1776).
 Ultimately, he served (April 11, 1777 – January 1781) as Director of Hospitals for the Continental Army, a precursor of the Surgeon General of the U.S. Army.
 Shippen had connived to replace Dr. Morgan, his predecessor in that position.
 Later Morgan, with the assistance of Dr. Benjamin Rush, brought about his forced resignation.
 He was subsequently court martialed for misappropriating supplies intended for recovering soldiers and underreporting deaths, but was acquitted on a technicality.

 Shippen was among the founders of the College of Physicians of Philadelphia and served as its president 1805–1808.
 He was also a member of the original board of trustees of Old Pine Street Church.

 Personal life

-Shippen was married to Alice Lee (1736–1817), the daughter of Thomas Lee and Hannah Harrison Ludwell.
+Shippen was married to Alice Lee (1736–1817), the daughter of Thomas Lee, of the Lee Family of Virginia, and Hannah Harrison Ludwell.
 They were the parents of Anne Shippen in 1763 who was a noted diarist.

 Shippen died on July 11, 1808, in Germantown, Philadelphia, Pennsylvania.